 5. GRAPES AND RAISINS contain an unknown toxin, which can damage the kidneys.
 Deaths have been reported with large ingestions.
 Repeated vomiting and hyperactivity are early signs of poisoning.

-6. MACADAMIA NUTS contain an unknown toxin, which can affect the digestive and nervous systems and muscle.
+6. MACADAMIA NUTS contain an unknown toxin, which can affect the digestive and nervous systems and muscles.

 8. Wheat and Corn is the main ingredient in dry food for dogs and cats.
 Corn, soy, and wheat are three of the biggest culprits as far as food